mlopez417/airbnb-data-analysis/README.md

 - To refine the number of variables and understand which have the strongest influence in price various functions and visualizations were used including:
     - *correlation heatmaps, boxplots, bar graphs, regression plots, scatterplots, line graphs, and VIF values to check for high multicollinearity between variables.*

-- From this analysis the following variables were considered among the strongest influencers agaisnt price, though are  considered weak compared to the first few in this list:
+- From this analysis the following variables were considered among the strongest influencers agaisnt price, listed from strongest to weakest:
     - *'bedrooms', 'beds', 'Entire Home/Apt', 'bathrooms','avg_price_per_neighborhood', 'amenity_count', 'dishwasher_flag','tv_flag', 'oven_flag', 'washer_flag'*

 - Correlation heatmaps helped focus key variables, but by including additional features derived from the dataset (i.e. avg_price_per_neighborhood, amenity_count, essential amenities, listings by room type), key representation of the data was not lost.
-As an example, within the dataset there were over 7,000 unique amenity offers.
-To consider some representation of that data without one hot encoding due to the risk of high dimensionality, the total number of amenities per listings was used instead.
+As an example, within the dataset there were over 7,000 unique amenities offered.
+To consider some representation of that data without one hot encoding over 7K options, due to the risk of high dimensionality, a running total was considered per listing instead.

 - Bar graphs helped affirm the relationship between price and varied neighborhoods.
 The more popular a neighborhood by number of listings (i.e. Sherman Oaks, Long Beach etc.) the more competitive the area and the lower the price will trend.
-That also words vice versa, neighborhoods like Malibu that only had 114 listings in the data set holds the second highest average price at \\$312 vs. a neighborhood like Sherman Oaks with over 2K listings and an average of \\$111.06.
+That also works vice versa, neighborhoods like Malibu that only had 114 listings in the data set hold the second highest average price at $312 vs. a neighborhood like Sherman Oaks with over 2K listings and an average of $111.06.

 - Using scatterplots, regression plots (regplot) and VIF values also solidified not just the relationship between price and their respective independent variable but whether these variables had any high multicollinearity among other variables.
 The risk of high multicollinearity would have lowered modeling performance if not evaluated during EDA.